What to look for in a secure cloud system

 Not all cloud products support the same level of security, so what should organisations be looking out for?

-Cloud security is the top priority for IT professionals in 2019, according to a survey from NetEnrich.
+Cloud security was the top priority for IT professionals in 2019, according to a survey from NetEnrich, a trend showing no signs of going away.
 This isn't a surprise, given the implementation of GDPR, and large-scale data breaches frequently hitting headlines over the past year.

 Against this backdrop, it is understandable that there are still a sizeable number of businesses who are reluctant to fully embrace cloud computing as part of their business practice.
 But although this concern isn't unjustified, cloud providers are increasingly putting security at the forefront of their products.
 By using military-grade defences, providers can protect their clients' data and ensure their environments are as safe as they possibly can be.